Tim-Solution/ts-flutter-packages/pkgs/ts_logger/README.md

 ## TS Logger
 Ts Logger is a package designed to enable the user to debug their code and api requests as easily as possible.
-More below.
-The package is made so that it is completely safe to use in any environment. ( It will work only when `kDebugMode == true` )
+The package is made so that it is completely safe to use in any environment.( All features will work only if `kDebugMode == true` )

 ## Features
 - Log messages to the console with different log levels.